 Thoughtful, purposeful journeys can stir questions, lead to insight, raise anxiety, and give new energy and perspectives.
 Some journeys bring us closer to God and to other people.
 At Columbia Theological Seminary, occasional opportunities to travel with others for the purpose of exploring the world through the lens of our Christian faith are offered through Academic Affairs (basic or advanced degree courses), the Center for Lifelong Learning (non-degree learning) and through Alumni/ae Relations (for alumni/ae and friends of the seminary).

 Pilgrimage to the Holy Land (Certificate in Spiritual Formation)

 Pilgrimage is one of the oldest and most important spiritual disciplines.
 The capstone of the Certificate in Spiritual Formation program is a pilgrimage to the Holy Land.
-Columbia Seminary will sponsor this journey from March 5-20, 2014.
-However the journey really begins on March 4 with Orientation in Atlanta.
-All participants are required to attend all sessions of orientation.
-We will leave as a group from Atlanta on March 5, 2014.
+The most recent pilgrimage took place March 5-20, 2014.
+Please read a reflection by one of the pilgrims published in our Journeying Together e-newsletter found HERE.